keane3pereira/LSA_Pracs/Practical 1.md

 ---
 - To start the dhcp service, run the following command:
-  `sudo systemctl start isc-dhcp-server`
+  `sudo systemctl start isc-dhcp-server.service`

 - To enable the service, run the command:
-  `sudo systemctl enable isc-dhcp-server`
+  `sudo systemctl enable isc-dhcp-server.service`

+- To check service status, run the command:
+  `sudo systemctl status isc-dhcp-server.service`